 If you have hand, foot and mouth disease, the best thing to do is to stay at home until you're feeling better.
 There's no cure for it, so you have to let it run its course.

-To help ease your or your child's symptoms:
+There are things you can do to help ease your or your child's symptoms.

 - eat soft foods such as mashed potatoes, yoghurt and soups if eating and swallowing is uncomfortable – avoid hot, acidic or spicy foods and drinks